IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-wmlce.rst

   conda install tensorflow-gpu

-* To install powerai CPU packages in the created conda environment, run:
+* To install powerai CPU packages only in the created conda environment, run:

 .. code:: bash